buildingnicesoftware/primesieve-java/README.md

 Note the following:
 * Not all of the print options are wrapped because they don't make sense for library usage
-* PrimeStore generating n primes is implemented yet
+* PrimeStore generating n primes is not implemented
 * `primesieve` error conditions and handling mapped to exceptions not implemented yet
 * A repo distribution is not assembled or published currently but I can develop one of you have need for it
 * Currently tested on ubuntu using the github workflow, and MacOSX with the following: